hubertfarnsworth12/Generex-CS141-Authenticated-Remote-Command-Execution/README.md

 The Firmware update process allows to execute arbitrary commands.
 Most of the time, these type of devices are overlooked and never controlled.
 Therefore, it is from value to execute commands directly on the underlying Linux.

+## Vulnerable versions
+At the time of writing, all versions up to the latest version '2.10' are vulnerable.
+Therefore, no patch is currently available.

 ## Exploit
 The update script located in `/usr/bin/gxserve-update.sh` simply executes the script `ìnstall.sh` inside a gzip compressed tarball as root.